Adapta-Projects/Adapta-Colorpack/README.md

  - New visual for close button in gtk-3.0, gtk-3.22, metacity and xfwm4!
  - The theme now use the system font(In cinnamon and gnome!
 Where to use a roboto and sans font, not fonts used throughout the system!)!
  - Correction in the colors of the panel, its buttons and colors in the lougout window, for xfce 4.14!
+ - New layout for Popup menus in gnome!

 ## Suported DEs
  - Xfce4